-In addition to the proposal(s), the applicant must submit a complete NOAA grant application package (with signed originals).
+If the Grants.gov Web site is not used, the applicant must submit one set of originals (signed) and two copies of the proposal(s) and related forms to the Coastal Services Center.
 No e-mail or fax copies will be accepted.
 Project proposals must total no more than 10 pages (double spaced, 12-point font, and exclusive of appendices).
 Appendices should be limited to materials that directly support the main body of the proposal; e.g., support letters, resumes, lists of data sources, maps.
-Letters of support may be mailed separately, but must be received by the October 1, 2004, deadline.
+Letters of support may be mailed separately, but must be received by the October 3, 2005, deadline.
 All appendix material must be unbound.

-Address to submit applications: Applicant should submit application package to

-NOAA, Coastal Services Center, to the attention of Pace Wilber, Room 234B, 2234 South Hobson Avenue, Charleston, South Carolina 29405-2413.
+Applicant should submit application package to the attention of Lisa Holmes, NOAA Coastal Services Center, room 119, 2234 South Hobson Avenue, Charleston, South Carolina 29405-2413.
 Applications received after that time will not be reviewed.
-The applicant must submit one original and two copies of the proposal(s).